spsStonyBrook/spsstonybrook.github.io/postMaker/subfields.md

 ### C.N.
 Yang Institute for Theoretical Physics

 The Yang Institute for Theoretical Physics (YITP) and its associated professors study a variety of theoretical topics such as supersymmetry, quantum descriptions of gravity, and quantum computing.
-The “theoretical” side of this physics comes from creating and solving mathematical models in order to characterize these phenomena.
+The ''theoretical'' side of this physics comes from creating and solving mathematical models in order to characterize these phenomena.
 Theoretical physics research paves the way for computational and experimental studies, in that it provides the first layer of proof of new physics.

 Theoretical physics research typically requires a solid understanding of advanced math concepts, so don't be afraid to talk to professors about what background knowledge you may need!
 Courses such as MAT 310 (Linear Algebra) and MAT 319/320 (Introduction to Analysis) can also help prepare you.
 Though extremely varied, undergraduate YITP research projects typically involve evaluating numerical computation code to explore different theoretical models of a system.
 Often undergraduate students can undergo a guided study program with professors from YITP to accelerate their education in those skills required to work in theoretical physics at the PhD level.